Tracing and Reversing Edits in LLMs: Additional Results

 \subsection{Yago Dataset}

-\paragraph{Dataset construction.} We use the knowledge base YAGO 4.5~\cite{10.1145/3626772.3657876} to create an editing dataset that contains more diverse relations than CounterFact.
+\paragraph{Dataset construction.} We use the knowledge base YAGO 4.5~\citep{10.1145/3626772.3657876} to create an editing dataset that contains more diverse relations than CounterFact.
 YAGO 4.5 merges the taxonomy of Wikidata with the taxonomy of Schema.org to create a consistent knowledge base.
 We manually selected a set of diverse relations from YAGO and extracted the corresponding subject and object pairs.
 We filtered out relations with less than 1000 subject/object pairs.
-Afterwards we used DeepSeek R1~\cite{deepseekr1} to generate editing prompts and paraphrased prompts for each relation.
+Afterwards we used DeepSeek R1~\citep{deepseekr1} to generate editing prompts and paraphrased prompts for each relation.
 We manually checked the correctness of the generated prompts.
 YAGO 4.5 is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0), and we will publish the dataset under the same license.
 We use 15 relations (shown in Tab.~\ref{tab:used_relations}) from the newly constructed dataset in our experiments.

 \paragraph{Results on Yago.} Fig.~\ref{fig:update_analysis:yago} shows the direction distribution of row vectors in the update matrix.
 Fig.~\ref{fig:sim_layers:yago} shows the average pairwise cosine similarity (\pcs) of edited and unedited matrices from different layers.
 Fig.~\ref{fig:pcs_increase:yago} shows the increase in row-wise cosine similarity after editing.
 Tab.~\ref{tab:cls:yago} shows the results for predicting the edited relation.
-Fig.~\ref{fig:inferring_edits:yago} shows the accuracy of inferring the edited objects based on the edited weights.